-A no claim discount (NCD), sometimes referred to as a no claim bonus, is a discount your insurer can apply to the price of your car insurance policy for every year that you haven’t made a claim.
+A no claims bonus, also known as a No Claim Discount (NCD), is a discount your insurer can apply to the price of your car insurance policy to recognise your claim-free driving history.

-The amount of money it’s worth varies for each insurer, but the more consecutive years you go without making a claim, the less of a risk you are to the insurer, so the greater the discount you’re likely to get.
+The amount of money varies for each insurer, but the more consecutive years you go without making a claim, the less of a risk you are to the insurer, so the greater the discount you might get.

-What happens to my no claim bonus if I make a claim?
+What happens to my No Claim Discount if I make a claim?

-If you make a claim on your policy, or someone makes a claim against your policy and your insurer has had to pay out, then you’ll likely lose your no claim discount, or at least part of it.
+If you make a claim on your policy, or someone makes a claim against your policy and your insurer has had to pay out, then you’ll likely lose your NCD, or at least part of it.

-Whether you lose your no claim discount if a claim is made isn’t always to do with who’s at fault.
-For example, if you’re hit by an uninsured driver and it wasn’t your fault, some insurers could still remove your no claim discount as they’ve had to pay out on the claim.
+Whether you lose your NCD if a claim is made isn’t always to do with who’s at fault.
+For example, if you’re hit by an uninsured driver and it wasn’t your fault, some insurers could still remove your NCD as they’ve had to pay out on the claim.

 With our car insurance though, you’ll get uninsured driver cover as part of our comprehensive insurance, so it won’t affect your NCD Footnote 1.

 Can I protect my no claim bonus?

-Many insurers will offer you the option to protect your no claim discount.
-This means you’ll pay an additional amount as part of your premium so not to lose your discount if you do need to make a claim.
+Many insurers will offer you the option to protect your NCD.
+This means you’ll pay an additional amount as part of your premium so you don’t lose your discount if you do need to make a claim.

-And when you protect your no claim discount, there’s often a limit to how many claims you can make in a single year without it being affected.
+But when you protect your NCD, there’s often a limit to how many claims you can make in a single year without it being affected.

-Each insurer will have different rules around no claims bonus protection, so double check these before you take out your policy.
+Each insurer will have different rules around No Claim Discount protection, so double check these before you take out your policy.

 How long does no claim bonus last?

-If you’ve had a break from driving for a while, you may still be to apply your no claim discount to a new policy you take out.
+If you’ve had a break from driving for a while, you may still be able to apply your No Claim Discount to a new policy you take out.

-If you’ve been living abroad or driving a company car and want to transfer your no claim discount, you’ll often be asked to provide written evidence of your insurance history.
-Though whether your no claim bonus is applied will be at the discretion of your insurer.
+If you’ve been living abroad or driving a company car and want to transfer your No Claim Discount, you’ll often be asked to provide written evidence of your insurance history.
+Though, whether your NCD is applied will be at the discretion of your insurer.

-While this depends on the insurance provider you have, most companies will treat each vehicle or driver separately under a MultiCar policy.
+While this depends on the insurance provider you have, most companies will treat each vehicle or driver separately under a multi-vehicle policy.